 Learn About Different Styles & Types of Flat Caps

-There are many different types of flat caps and hats including the newsboy, ivy, driver, and cabbie caps.
+There are many different types of designer flat caps for sale, including the newsboy, ivy, driver, and cabbie caps.
 Each one has a soft, low crown that folds onto the short stiff brim in front.
 More famous flat cap styles include the Shelby cap and Ascot cap.
-Many have accent buttons and some flat hats are made of 6 or 8 panels sewn together.
-They are made of wool or wool blends in plaid, herringbone, tweed or solid colors and other various designs.
+Many have accent buttons, and some flat hats are made of six or eight panels sewn together.
+They are made of wool or wool blends in plaid, herringbone, tweed, or solid colors in various designs.

-Ivy Caps Design- Simplicity at Its BestTake the ivy hat, for instance—a classic among flat caps and hats for men.
+Ivy Caps Design- Simplicity at Its BestTake the ivy hat, for instance—a classic among popular men’s flat caps and hats.
 This is simplicity at its best.
-Whether designed of linen, wool, cotton or tweed, just to name a few, the completely flat top and slightly elliptical shape mark this as an ivy cap.
+Whether designed of linen, wool, cotton, or tweed, just to name a few, the completely flat top and slightly elliptical shape mark this as an ivy cap.
 Indeed, its simple design accounts for its popularity among celebrities and everyday men alike.
 It's the innate panache that keeps it trendy.

 A case in point is the black ivy hat seen on Brad Pitt, an aficionado of men's flat caps, who paired his with an all-black ensemble.
 Reminiscent of our Midtown Wool Blend Ivy Cap, a Walrus hat devised of black wool, this three-season cap is the type that has become a wardrobe staple for trendsetting men.
 Worn with a sport coat or suit, it injects a bit of personal flair into a look that might otherwise appear rather staid or even somber.
 Conversely, the same hat imbues the casual weekend look of jeans or khakis with a subtle touch of refinement.
 Yes, a single black ivy cap is that versatile.